 What are your thoughts about the West’s ideas of intervention and war?
 Are you a believer in the orthodoxies of international relations, that a state’s sovereignty cannot be messed around with through intervention, or are you the modern thinker?

 I do believe in the importance of maintaining and respecting International Relations and Sovereignty, and while I don’t like war, I do understand how wars are started and how interventions can be justified.
 What concerns me however is the failure of the international community to agree a strategy on how to deal with ongoing conflicts.
-There is R2P (Right to Protect), but in practice what does this mean?
+There is R2P (Responsibility to Protect), but in practice what does this mean?

 Take the situation with Syria, there is an estimated 2 million displaced Syrians with a further 100,000 now killed.
 Would this not be a case for intervention?
 While there is condemnation of the situation as we see there is no international agreement or even support for such an intervention?
 It does not help that leading powers have competing interests which governs the side they will take in addressing a conflict.
 I have mixed feelings about any such international military action, because as past interventions have shown the international community are ill prepared to deal with the aftermath of their actions, which defeats the very intention of stopping further conflict.
 What I am in favour however of increased humanitarian support, to ensure that those being impacted by conflict have better access to water, food, housing and education, and the like.